-You may be able to draw money out of your pension very flexibly – as much as you like, when you like, from age 55.
+You may be able to draw money out of your money purchase or defined contribution pension very flexibly – as much as you like, when you like, from age 55.
 But do not rush.
 A hasty decision could cost you heavily in the form of an unwanted tax bill and even a tax credits/benefits overpayment.
 This section highlights key tax and related points to be aware of.

-You have a great deal of control over what you take out of your pension and when.
+You have a great deal of control over what you take out of your money purchase or defined contribution pension and when.

 The rules are very complicated in many ways and you should try to understand them before you act.